-- Create and maintain a stimulating environment that encourages learners to be engaged. - Display the school rules and standards of behaviour poster. - Make the school points system an integral part of the lesson and discuss with learners. - Develop a positive relationship with learners, which may include: - Greeting learners in the morning/at the start of lessons. - Establishing clear routines. - Communicating expectations of behaviour in ways other than verbally. - Highlighting and promoting good behaviour. - Concluding the day positively and starting the next day afresh. - Having a plan for dealing with low-level disruption. - Using positive reinforcement. - Follow the principals of Restorative Justice. - Understand that behaviour is a form communication and treat it as such.
+- Create and maintain a stimulating environment that encourages learners to be engaged. - Make use of visual resources to help learners know what is happening and what is going to happen. - Display the school expectations in the classroom. - Make the school points system an integral part of the lesson and discuss with learners. - Develop a positive relationship with learners, which may include: - o Greeting learners in the morning/at the start of lessons. - o Establishing clear routines. - o Communicating expectations of behaviour in ways other than verbally. - o Highlighting and promoting good behaviour. - Concluding the day positively and starting the next day afresh. - o Having a plan for dealing with low-level disruption. - Using positive reinforcement. - o Following the principals of Restorative Justice. - o Understanding that behaviour is a form communication and treat it as such.